karthikgkumar/Inception/README.md

 ## Idea
 Orma, a memory journal app for early-stage dementia, lets users save memories via a WhatsApp bot and prompts them with retrieval cues, while caregivers can track user details through a companion website.
 An example scenario would be <br/>

-Store Memories: Simply tell Orma about your experiences with a sentence like "I went to Bangalore and saw my son." <br/>
+- Store Memories: Simply tell Orma about your experiences with a sentence like "I went to Bangalore and saw my son."
-Recall Memories: When you forget a detail, ask Orma "I went to Bangalore and met someone.
-Who was it?"<br/>
+- Recall Memories: When you forget a detail, ask Orma "I went to Bangalore and met someone.
+Who was it?"
-Relive Memories: Orma will remind you, "It was your son!
-You had a wonderful time together in Bangalore."<br/>
+- Relive Memories: Orma will remind you, "It was your son!
+You had a wonderful time together in Bangalore."

 ## Features
 1. Accessible WhatsApp Chatbot: Easy-to-use for seniors familiar with WhatsApp, minimizing the need to learn new interfaces.